schmidsi/melon-reporting/docs/01-thesis/04-analysis/01-UseCases.md

   - Complete: All underlying report data is visually represented
   - Comparable: For different funds with the same timespan the rendered reports look similar.

-_Bonus_: Make the report printable
+_Optional_: Make the report printable

 ### Audit Report